development-self-improvement/simple-calculator/README.md

 ### Custom Exception

 In the previous exercise, we simply gave the user an error message when something failed.
 Now, it would be nice make our own exception which explicitly calls out the error.
 More specifically, make a "InvalidOperatorException" get thrown if a person enters an unexpected operator.

+**This project should reside in a folder named "project-2".**

+## Project 3 - Improve Quality

+The main objective for this project is to improve the overall quality of the application.
+To do this, we must add unit tests to the project.
+These tests will run through the calculator with known inputs, and validate that the output from our calculator meets expectations.

+The test cases should go automatically run through and correctly calculate the following cases:

+ - 5 + 2
+ - 5+2
+ - -2 + 3
+ - 1
+ - 5 * 2 + 3/4
+ - 2 ^ 2
+ - 5 * 2 ^ 0